Remembering John Lewis, rights icon and `American hero’

 “The American public had already seen so much of this sort of thing, countless images of beatings and dogs and cursing and hoses,” Lewis wrote in his memoirs.
 “But something about that day in Selma touched a nerve deeper than anything that had come before.”

-That bridge became a touchstone in Lewis’s life.
+That bridge became a touchstone in Lewis’ life.
 He returned there often during his decades in Congress representing the Atlanta area, bringing lawmakers from both parties to see where “Bloody Sunday” went down.

+More brutality would loom in his life’s last chapter.
+He wept watching the video of George Floyd’s death at the hands of police in Minnesota.
+“I kept saying to myself: How many more?
+How many young Black men will be murdered?” he said last month.

+Yet he declared, or at least dared to hope: “We’re one people, we’re one family.
+We all live in the same house, not just the American house but the world house.”

 Lewis earned bipartisan respect in Washington, where some called him the “conscience of Congress.”
 His humble manner contrasted with the puffed chests on Capitol Hill.
 But as a liberal on the losing side of many issues, he lacked the influence he’d summoned at the segregated lunch counters of his youth, or later, within the Democratic Party, as a steadfast voice for the poor and disenfranchised.

-“John is an American hero who helped lead a movement and risked his life for our most fundamental rights; he bears scars that attest to his indefatigable spirit and persistence,” House Majority Leader Steny Hoyer said after Lewis announced his cancer diagnosis.
+He was a guiding voice for a young Illinois senator who became the first Black president.

+“I told him that I stood on his shoulders,” Obama wrote in a statement marking Lewis’s death.
+“When I was elected President of the United States, I hugged him on the inauguration stand before I was sworn in and told him I was only there because of the sacrifices he made.”

-He was a 23-year-old firebrand, a founder of the Student Nonviolent Coordinating Committee, when he joined King and four other civil rights leaders at the Roosevelt Hotel in New York to plan and announce the Washington demonstration.
+Lewis was a 23-year-old firebrand, a founder of the Student Nonviolent Coordinating Committee, when he joined King and four other civil rights leaders at the Roosevelt Hotel in New York to plan and announce the Washington demonstration.
 The others were Whitney Young of the National Urban League; A. Philip Randolph of the Negro American Labor Council; James L. Farmer Jr., of the interracial Congress of Racial Equality; and Roy Wilkins of the NAACP.

 At the National Mall months later, he had a speaking slot before King and toned down his intended remarks, bowing to pressure that “incensed” him.